 With title disputes (as opposed to the boundary disputes discussed above), an Ely, Nevada court has to determine who owns an entire parcel of land.
 There are some pretty confusing legal issues involved here.

 In general, the person who first recorded the deed at the appropriate government office will be the one who the court deems to own the land, if they didn't have any reason to know about the existence of the other deed, or other sale, or whatever else gave rise to the title dispute.

 The legal problems that can come up in boundary and title disputes can get very complex.
 Given this fact, and the high stakes of such disputes, most people shouldn't approach these problems without good legal representation.
-It should therefore go without saying that the counsel of a reputable Reno, Nevada real estate attorney is essential in most of these disputes.
+It should therefore go without saying that the counsel of a qualified Ely, Nevada real estate attorney is essential in most of these disputes.